-The human immune system is the biological defense system of the body.
-It consists of specialized cells and organs.
+The human immune system is the biological defense system of the body and consists of specialized cells and organs.
 Its functions are to combat and eliminate pathogens that infiltrate the body.
-In addition to bacteria, these pathogens could be viruses, fungi, or parasites.
-A physiological distinction is made between the nonspecific and specific immune systems.
+These pathogens could be bacteria, viruses, fungi, or parasites.
+Physiologically, the human immune system comprises the nonspecific and specific immune systems.

 Nonspecific immune system

 The nonspecific immune system, also known as the innate immune response, is composed of the cellular and humoral nonspecific defenses.
 Both systems are complementary in their functions.

-The cellular nonspecific immune response includes, among others, macrophages and neutrophils, which destroy harmful microorganisms by phagocytosis.
+The cellular nonspecific immune response includes macrophages and neutrophils, which destroy harmful microorganisms by phagocytosis.
 This immune response also involves other cell types.

-As part of the humoral nonspecific immune response, enzymes, i.e., non-cellular soluble components of the immune response or endogenous messenger substances, recruit immune cells to the pathogens.
+As part of the humoral nonspecific immune response, enzymes, i.e., non-cellular soluble components of the immune response or endogenous messenger substances, recruit immune cells to combat pathogens.

 Specific immune system

 The primary components of the specific immune response are the B lymphocytes and their antibodies (humoral immune response) as well as the T lymphocytes (cellular immune response).
-The specific immune response also includes antigens and antibodies as well as plasma cells, which provide for a faster immune defense if the same pathogen reinfects the system.
+The specific immune response also includes antigens and antibodies as well as plasma cells, which result in a faster response if the same pathogen reinfects the system.

 Components of the Immune System

 The micro-level, which includes the cellular components, is distinguished from the macro-level, which represents the organs of the immune system.

 Components of the cellular nonspecific immune response

 Monocytes are phagocytes with the additional ability to expose foreign substances to the specific immune system.

 Granulocytes are leukocytes and are divided into 3 types:

 Components of the humoral nonspecific immune response

-The lysozyme is defined as a type of enzyme that destroys the cell wall of bacteria and is found, among other places, in saliva and tear fluid.
+The lysozyme is defined as a type of enzyme that destroys the cell wall of bacteria and can be found in saliva, tear fluid, etc.

-Cytokines are messenger substances for communication between leukocytes; thus, providing a coordinated immune response to pathogens.
-Here, 3 different types are distinguished:
+Cytokines are messenger substances that aid communication between leukocytes.
+Thus, they provide a coordinated immune response to pathogens.
+There are 3 different types of cytokines as follows: